dsohk/workshops/rancher/README.md

-# Rancher Common Terraform Module
+# Rancher Server Shared Terraform Module

-The `rancher-common` module contains all resources that do not depend on a specific cloud provider.
-RKE, Kubernetes, Helm, and Rancher providers are used given the necessary information about the infrastructure created in a cloud provider.
+This `rancher` terraform module helps managing resources required to deploy an instance of Rancher Server, regardless of the underlying cloud provider.
+The Rancher Server will be running on a given single node with RKE2 installed.

 ## Variables

 ###### `node_public_ip`
 - **Required**
-Public IP of compute node for Rancher cluster
+Public IP of compute node for Rancher Server

 ###### `node_internal_ip`
 - Default: **`""`**
-Internal IP of compute node for Rancher cluster
+Internal IP of compute node for Rancher Server

 ###### `node_username`
 - **Required**
-Username used for SSH access to the Rancher server cluster node
+Username used for SSH access to the Rancher Server node

 ###### `ssh_private_key_pem`
 - **Required**
-Private key used for SSH access to the Rancher server cluster node
+Private key used for SSH access to the Rancher Server node

-Expected to be in PEM format.

 ###### `rancher_kubernetes_version`
 - Default: **`"v1.21.8+k3s1"`**
 Kubernetes version to use for Rancher server cluster

 ###### `cert_manager_version`
-- Default: **`"1.5.3"`**
+- Default: **`"1.7.0"`**
 Version of cert-manager to install alongside Rancher (format: `0.0.0`)

-Available versions are found in `files/cert-manager`, where a supported version is indicated by the presence of `crds-${var.cert_manager_version}.yaml`.

 ###### `rancher_version`
 - Default: **`"v2.6.3"`**